By a Southern California quizzard, Charles L Harmon

 This iconic Cathedral is frequently visited by many tourists all over the world.
 Milan Cathedral is known to be the 5th largest Cathedral in the world and it was dedicated to Santa Maria Nascente (Saint Mary Nascent) and it took nearly six centuries to build.

 Every day, there are many tourists who take pictures outside the cathedral to serve as souvenir since this Gothic design is one of a kind.
-Going inside the cathedral and having a tour in the treasury costs €1 per person, a small price to pay to satisfy a tourist’s curiosity.
+Going inside the cathedral and having a tour in the treasury costs about €1 per person.
+That’s a small price to pay for one of the better places to visit in Milan Italy and to satisfy a tourist’s curiosity.
 The historical religious monuments that people can see inside the cathedral will take your breath away, especially for those who are fascinated in antique pictures, furniture or paintings.

 Sforza castle is another wonderful tourist spot that both foreigners and locals can enjoy.
 Originally constructed in 1358, many famous architects designed and built this iconic castle including the great Leonardo Da Vinci who frescoed several rooms and painted some ceilings with his ingenious designs.